-In a normal write sequence, the $\overline{\text{SYNC}}$ line is kept LOW for at least 24 falling edges of SCLK and the DAC is updated on the 24th falling edge.
-However, if $\overline{\text{SYNC}}$ is brought HIGH before the 24th falling edge, this acts as an interrupt to the write sequence.
-When this happens, the shift register is reset and the write sequence is seen as invalid.
+In a normal write sequence, the SYNC line is kept LOW for at least 16 falling edges of SCLK and the DAC is updated on the 16th falling edge.
+However, if SYNC is brought HIGH before the 16th falling edge, this acts as an interrupt to the write sequence.
+The shift register is reset and the write sequence is seen as invalid.
 Neither an update of the DAC register contents or a change in the operating mode occurs, as shown in Figure 4.